Erwin Kreuz: Second trip to Bangor (1978): The price of celebrity

 Kreuz returned to Bangor approximately a year later for a month-long visit, courtesy of the Equitable Life Assurance company, to officiate at the ribbon-cutting ceremony on October 5, 1978, at the new Bangor Mall.
-It was the first shopping mall he'd seen.
+It was the first shopping mall he had seen.
 His flight arrived in Logan International Airport on September 25, where he was met by the Romines and took a tour of Boston, and he was scheduled to depart on October 20 after driving west to the Grand Canyon with them.
 The journey cemented (and capitalized upon) Kreuz's celebrity/newsmaker status, drawing thousands and garnering nearly as much publicity for Kreuz and the mall as the incident the previous year.

 Kreuz's lingering celebrity cost him his job, however.
 The West German brewery that employed him attempted to use his news-worthiness for its own purposes, but bristled when Kreuz asked for compensation beyond his laborer's salary.
 In an interview with the West German press, he made the spontaneous but naive admission that he drank a competitor's brand of beer, due to regional distribution arrangements.
 His month-long absence to promote an American shopping mall (and during the Oktoberfest season) was likely the final straw, as he was fired from his job of 91/2 years in November 1978, shortly after he returned.